 I remember the day I first heard the word 'podcast'.
 It was 2005 and the Simon Mayo Show was on BBC Radio 5 Live.
-Simon, one of the best broadcasters in the UK, was referring to a programme on the station called 'Pods and Blogs' - a round-up of the new podcasts and blogs being produced around the world.
+Simon, one of the best broadcasters in the UK, was referring to a programme called 'Pods and Blogs' - a round-up of the new podcasts and blogs being produced around the world.
 I'd not heard of either word before.
 Blogs, I eventually worked out, involved people banging endlessly on about a subject in the written form.
 Pods were the same, but in downloadable audio form.
 I didn't expect to be interested in either.
 Then I discovered The Ricky Gervais Show.Read More

 I'm on a plane over the Atlantic on route to New York to cover my 15th US Open for BBC Radio 5 Live.
 In spite of its irritations - elevators that don't work, only two indoor temperature settings (Sahara and Arctic), and food that rarely provides even one of your recommended five-a-day, it is probably my favourite Grand Slam tournament.
 Brash, electric, rowdy, fun.

 And, if it were not for the US Open, I would not be working in tennis at all...Read More